 "The centerpiece of the evening was Schumann's 'Dichterliebe,' which found Diaz-Moresco so fully inhabiting the unnamed lover that the effect was devastating." -Mark Satola, cleveland.com

 Mario Diaz-Moresco is garnering attention for his versatility and strong stage presence in both Opera and Art Song.

 Passionate about new music, Mr. Diaz-Moresco has premiered Laura M. Kramer's song cycle The Miracle of the Walking Fish, for voice and guitar, and Julia Adolphe's opera Sylvia.
 At the Glimmerglass Festival he covered the role of Bernard DeVoto in the world premiere of Jeanine Tesori’s opera A Blizzard on Marblehead Neck.
-As a Stern Fellow at SongFest Mr. Diaz-Moresco premiered John and Abigail, a new work by Ben Moore and sang the Baritone Soloist in Bernstein’s Songfest in a new arrangement for duo piano and percussion by John Musto.
+As a Stern Fellow at SongFest Mr. Diaz-Moresco premiered John and Abigail, by Ben Moore and sang the Baritone Soloist in Bernstein’s Songfest in a new arrangement for duo piano and percussion by John Musto.

 Mr. Diaz-Moresco is currently a member of the Professional Studies Diploma program at Mannes The New School, where he is a student of Diana Soviero.
 Highlights of this past season include Guglielmo in Così fan tutte, playing the lead role in Robert Ashley's Dust under the music direction of Joan La Barbara, and singing the baritone role in Hydrogen Jukebox at Chautauqua Opera, under maestro Steven Osgood.
 Recitals and concerts include a second appearance with the Dame Myra Hess Memorial Series in Chicago, and the world premiere of Joan La Barbara's song cycle, The Wanderlusting of Joseph C.